 There are plenty of healthy English muffins at the grocery store, not all are made of wheat flour.
 You can find some using added healthy grains like quinoa or seeds and kids loves them as muffins.

-First, toast the English muffins and then cut it in small pieces for toddlers and serve them as a side to fruits/vegetables and calcium food.
+First, toast the English muffins and then cut them into small pieces for toddlers and serve them as a side to fruits/vegetables and calcium food.

 #11- Breakfast smoothie

-Try my green kid smoothie recipe and tell your kid it’s a monster breakfast smoothie to encourage them eating breakfast with green colors \.
+Try my green kid smoothie recipe and tell your kid it’s a monster breakfast smoothie to encourage them to eat breakfast with green colors.

 #12 – Waffles